birajaghoshal/ICML2019.submission/standard_BNN/README.md

 launch_train_experiments.sh: used to launch a bunch of experiments on one dataset and different models.

 launch_valid_experiments.sh: used to launch experiments on validation.
 Basically you specify some training parameters: epochs MC_samples topology databases and models and it will do the rest for you.
 Note that this files expect a specific name for the folders: $dir$t"/"$mc"MC\_"$ep"eps_DKLSF"$dklsf"/", and give a specific name to the file where the results are saved: $dirResult$t"-"$mc"MC\_"$ep"eps\_"$dklsf"DKLSF".
-The good point is that if you do not alterate these two files (train and valid) the other files will do the rest for you.
+The good point is that if you do not alterate these two files (train and valid) the other files will do the rest for you. (parserPredictive and launch_test)

 parsePredictive.sh: This files parse the output from launch_valid_experiments.sh and prepares everything to run the test.
 You only specify the database and the models and it will run the test for all the files created in validation.